casstao/Performance-API/README.md

 Triceratops

 ## Deployment instructions
+Rules:

-//User must create cage before creating dinosaur to be placed in cage//
+1. User must create cage before creating dinosaur to be placed in cage

+2. status must be in all caps: "ACTIVE" or "DOWN"

+3. species must be in enumerated list and first letter capitalized: "Brachiosaurus"

+4. cage_id is the cage you want to put your dinosaur into when creating dinosaur

 ### Create cage

 endpoint: http://localhost:3000/api/v1/cages